aceisScope/GCP_DE_Notes/README.md

     -   Advanced scheduling
     -   Cloud Dataflow Shuffle service
     -   Preemptible VMs
--   Migrating MapReduce to dataflow
 -   With Cloud Pub/Sub Seek to replay
 -   `Cancel` will shut down the pipeline without allowing buffered jobs to complete. `Drain` will stop new data from flowing in but will leave the processing pipeline running to process buffered data
+-   Pushing data to multiple storage locations: use Bigtable and BigQueryIO transforms on PCollection

 ## [Cloud Dataproc](https://cloud.google.com/dataproc/)